Skip to main content

 Mouthwatering Local Produce at Buxton Farmers Markets

-One of our favourite past-times when holidaying in the Peak District, one of our favourite past-times when is visiting the farmers’ markets and enticing foodie shops.
+One of our favourite pastimes when holidaying in the Peak District, one of our favourite past-times when is visiting the farmers’ markets and enticing foodie shops.

 Bakewell Farmer’s Market is one of the largest farmers’ markets in the UK and generally takes place on the last Saturday of every month except for December.
 The market takes place undercover at the Agricultural Business Centre, less than a two-minute walk from the centre of Bakewell.
-There is ample parking adjacent to the farmer’s market with straightforward access for wheelchairs and prams.
+Ample parking is adjacent to the farmer’s market, with straightforward access for wheelchairs and prams.
 We advise getting there early to stock up on your favourite goodies in case the stallholders sell out.

 Valley View in Dovedale

-The Buxton Farmers Market is also great to visit with farmers, growers, and producers selling directly to the public.
-Some of the choices on offer includes locally reared meats, home-baked cakes, loaves of bread and handmade chocolates, smoked fish and pates and locally grown vegetables.
+The Buxton Farmers Market is also great for visiting with farmers, growers, and producers selling directly to the public.
+Some choices on offer include locally reared meats, home-baked cakes, loaves of bread and handmade chocolates, smoked fish and pates, and locally grown vegetables.
 It is held in the Pavilion Gardens, usually on the first Thursday of the month.
 There is easy disabled access.

 Another promising market to visit is the Leek Fine Food market, held every third Saturday of the month.
-Homemade pies and cakes, local cheeses, speciality preserves, artisan bread, locally produced ice cream, locally farmed meats, honey, and much more.
+The market features homemade pies and cakes, local cheeses, speciality preserves, artisan bread, locally produced ice cream, locally farmed meats, honey, and much more.
 All stalls are located in Leek Market Place.

 Some of the other farmer’s markets well worth a visit are Chesterfield (second Thursday of the month), Belper (second Saturday of the month), Hathersage (first Saturday of the month) and Matlock (third Saturday of the month).